223 (Lithium carbonate extended release 300 mg)

 Pill imprint 223 has been identified as Lithium carbonate extended release 300 mg.

-Lithium is used in the treatment of bipolar disorder; borderline personality disorder; depression; schizoaffective disorder; cyclothymic disorder (and more), and belongs to the drug class miscellaneous antipsychotic agents.
+Lithium is used in the treatment of bipolar disorder; borderline personality disorder; depression; schizoaffective disorder; mania (and more), and belongs to the drug class miscellaneous antipsychotic agents.
 There is positive evidence of human fetal risk during pregnancy.
 Lithium 300 mg is not subject to the Controlled Substances Act.

 See also related documents.